punchplatform/kooker/README.md

 - Create a k3d cluster named 'kooker'
 - Deploy basic COTS : Elasticsearch, Kibana, Kafka, Minio, Prometheus, Grafana, Kubernetes Dashboard and Clickhouse
-- Deploy Punch components : Artefact Server & Punch Operator
+- Deploy Punch components : Artifacts Server & Punch Operator
 - Load Elastisearch templates
 - configure your /etc/hosts to allow direct access to the delpoyed services (this step will ask you your sudoer password)